Nidoskull/LalifeTeam-Origins/Gaming/Slugcat-origin/README.txt

 DOWNPOUR CATS :D

-GOURMAND*
+GOURMAND
 + Craft anywhere!
 + Spit up items at the cost of food
 + You can ground pound entities, dealing no fall damage to you!
 = Your food determines your strength and speed.
 = You're slightly fatter, but can still fit through most gaps with relative ease.
 - You need even more food to sleep.
-- Using tools exhausts you, slowing you down.*
+- Using tools exhausts you

 ARTIFICER*
 kaboom. villagers hate you